balajirajput96/microsoft-365-agents-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

     });
     ```

-1. Register your command in the Teams app manifest.
+1. Register your command in the app manifest.
 Open `templates/appPackage/manifest.template.json`, and add following lines under `commands` in `commandLists` of your bot:

     ```json
     {